pawurb/node-postgres-wiki/pg.md

       * if there is an error, this object will be null
     * _function_ __done()__: done function
       * if there is an error, this will be a NOOP function `function() {}`
-      * anything truthy value passed to `done()` will cause the client to be destroyed and removed from the pool
+      * a truthy value passed to `done()` will cause the client to be destroyed and removed from the pool (in most cases you don't want this; see the examples below).

 #### example